BitFolio/GPT-Misc-Prompts/prompt-text-to-video-blog-post.md

 ## User
 ```
 Create a video for YouTube shorts on “_" keep the duration under 59 seconds.
 Start the video by introducing the topic and use the title as the intro text.
-Challenge the viewers to answer the quesitons: (1) _ and (2) _ Illustrate each with relevant stock clips.
-Keep the language simple, easy to understand and ethusiastic.
+Challenge the viewers to answer the questons: (1) _ and (2) _ Illustrate each with relevant stock clips.
+Keep the language simple, easy to understand and enthusiastic.
 Conclude the video by asking viewers _.
 Sentiment: Curiosity and Urgency
 Pick points from this article: _
 Settings:
 1. Use my voice Voice 1 - User's voice